 3. Click “Home” in the upper right to browse LearningExpress classes and resources.

 For future sign-ins, your email address will be your username.

 Universal Class offers more than 500 online classes ranging in topics from writing skills, software programs (including Adobe and Microsoft programs), to science, html, and graphic design.
 There’s something for everyone!
 Though classes are not for college credit, they are led by a real instructor with whom you can communicate by e-mail.
 Courses allow you to proceed at your own pace, working on assignments anytime, day or night.

 Go to Universal Class

-1. Enter your library card number which is 2V6TE00000xxxx (replace the x’s with your own four-digit library number; if you don’t know it, just email us).
+1. Enter your library card number: 2000xxxx (replace the x’s with your own four-digit number; if you don’t know it, just email us).